 The Group participated in the ECB's targeted longer-term refinancing operations, "TLTROs", through Bonum Bank during 2020 and 2021.
-Of the TLTRO funding, EUR 50.0 million matured in June 2023.
-At the end of 2023, Bonum Bank had EUR 78.4 million (2022: EUR 128.4 million) TLTRO financing.
-The remaining funding will mature in 2024.
+Of the TLTRO funding, EUR 50.0 million matured in June 2023 and the remaining part was repaid in 2024.